stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

 contained only unidentifiable ashes.
 Detectives have questioned me, but what can I say?
 The Sefton tragedy they will not connect with West; not that, nor the men with the box, whose existence they deny.
 I told them of the vault, and they pointed to the unbroken plaster wall and laughed.
 So I told them no more.
-They imply that I am a madman or a murderer&mdash;probably I am mad.
+They imply that I am a madman or a murderer--probably I am mad.
 But I might not be mad if those accursed tomb-legions had not been so silent.